reliqarts/laravel-guided-image/README.md

 $linkToImage = photo->routeResized([
     '550',      // width
     '_',        // height, 'null' is OK
-    '_',        // keep aspect ratio? true by default so 'null' is OK '_',        // allow upsize?
+    '_',        // keep aspect ratio? true by default, 'null' is OK '_',        // allow upsize? false by default, 'null' is OK ]);
-]);

 // get a thumbnail: